-The operation of a Regenerative Thermal Oxidizer (Dual-Bed) is shown in Figure 8.4.9 and 8.4.10 requires the initial preheating of the ceramic heat transfer beds to a temperature of 1500 degrees F during the start-up mode.
+The operation of a Regenerative Thermal Oxidizer (Dual-Bed) is shown in Figure 8.4.9 and 8.4.10 requires the initial preheating of the ceramic heat transfer beds to a temperature of 1,300-1,500 degrees F during the start-up mode.
 This is accomplished by operation of fuel fired burner located in the purification chamber.
-To equalize the preheating of the ceramic heat transfer beds, the air is directed into and out of the ceramic heat transfer beds by operation of two (2) pneumatic diverter valves located under each ceramic heat transfer bed.
+To equalize the preheating of the ceramic heat transfer beds, the air is directed into and out of the ceramic heat transfer beds by operation of two (2) pneumatic diverter valves located adjacent to the ceramic heat transfer bed.
 During initial start-up outside air is supplied to the oxidizer through the make-up air damper tee located on the inlet side of the process air fan.
 A Programmable Logic Controller (PLC) monitors and controls the direction of the air flow.

-After the ceramic heat transfer beds have reached an operating temperature of 1500 degrees F the unit is ready for the process airstream.
+After the ceramic heat transfer beds have reached operating temperature the unit is ready for the process airstream.
 As the process airstream enters the ceramic heat transfer beds, the heated ceramic media preheats the process airstream to its oxidation temperature.
 Oxidation of the airstream occurs when the auto-ignition of the hydrocarbon is reached.
 At this point the heat released by the oxidation of the process hydrocarbons is partially absorbed by the inlet ceramic heat transfer bed.
 The heated air passes through the retention chamber and the heat is absorbed by the outlet ceramic heat transfer bed.
 If the oxidizer is self-sustaining the net increase in temperature (inlet to outlet) is 100 degrees F.

 During the normal Mode of Operation of the system the process air enters the RTO System Fan and passes through the Inlet Diverter Valve where the process air is forced into the bottom of the left ceramic heat transfer bed.
 As the process air rises through the ceramic heat transfer bed, the temperature of the process stream will rise.
-The top of the beds are controlled to a temperature of 1500 degrees F. The bottom of the beds will vary depending upon the temperature of the air that is coming in.
+The top of the beds are controlled to a temperature of approximately 1,500 degrees F. The bottom of the beds will vary depending upon the temperature of the air that is coming in.
 If it is assumed that the process air is at ambient conditions or 70 degrees F, then as the air enters the bottom of the bed, the bottom of the bed will approach the inlet air temperature of 70 degrees F. The entering air is heated and the media is cooled.
-As the air exists the ceramic media it will approach 1500 degrees F. The process air then enters the second bed at 1500 degrees F and now the ceramic media recovers the heat from the air, and increases in temperature.
+As the air exists the ceramic media it will approach 1,500 degrees F. The process air then enters the second bed at 1500 degrees F and now the ceramic media recovers the heat from the air, and increases in temperature.
 At a fixed time interval of four to five minutes, or based on thermocouple control, the diverter valves switch and the process air is directed to enter the bed on the right and exits the bed on the left.
 Prior to valve switching the air heated the right bed and now this bed is being cooled.
 The cooling starts at the bottom and continues upward because the media is hot and the energy is transferred.
 The process air then goes through the purification chamber and exits through the second bed.